 - Exporting government should assist youths, and women in cocoa communities with access to land, suitable for cocoa farming

 - Sensitize, train and build the capacity of young cocoa entrepreneurs, so they have skills on Good Agricultural Practices to manage a sustainable cocoa farming business

-- Work with partner to establish direct access to market to promote fair and decent cocoa price
+- Work with partner to support youths tools and knowledge to be cocoa farming, and create direct access to market to secure fair cocoa price

 - Employment opportunities for women and youth in cocoa communities

 - Reduced rates of rural migration